apiotrowski/unit-converter/README.md

 ## Manual conversion

-To convert values with not use Convert Manager you should call following snippet:
+If you want to convert values not using Convert Manager you can do it directly by calling following snippet:

 > (new LengthConverter())->convertTo(new Value(10, UnitFactory::build(LengthUnit::CENTIMETRE)), UnitFactory::build(LengthUnit::INCH));